tnichols217/notes/college/Extra Questions.md

    Don't have any updates?
 No problem!
 Many students don't.
 Know any good jokes or have a favorite inspirational quotation instead?

 > [!para]
 > 3 months ago an art studio downtown offered me a paid internship to do 3-D animation and design.
-Since then, I have completed over 10 paid project for them, which involves
+Since then, I have completed over 10 paid project for them, involving